dsc-courses/dsc106-2025-sp/labs/lab06/before_sp25.md

 1. Experiment with different dot sizes by modifying the circle `r` attribute.
 Try values between 2 and 30 pixels to find appropriate minimum and maximum radii.

 2. Calculate the range of edited lines across all commits.
-This needs to be done inside the `renderScatterPlot` function, before adding the `r` attribute to dots:
+This needs to be done inside the `createScatterPlots` function, before adding the `r` attribute to dots:

 ```javascript
 const [minLines, maxLines] = d3.extent(commits, (d) => d.totalLines);